dharmahoy/STAT600-HW1-SimpLinHoy/README.md

 # Introduction

 Hello!
 Welcome to the package I have created for STAT600 HW1.
-This README outlines how to install this package.
+This README outlines how to install this package and its typical use.
 For more details on how to use this package please refer to the Vignette.

 # Install in R